Wema Bank: History

+Wema Bank at 80

+As part of its 80th-anniversary celebrations in 2025, Wema Bank unveiled a refreshed brand identity.

 Ownership

-Wema Bank Plc. is a publicly-traded limited liability company, trading under the symbol WEMABANK on the Nigerian Stock Exchange.
+Wema Bank Plc. is a publicly traded limited liability company, trading under the symbol WEMABANK on the Nigerian Stock Exchange.
 According to the company website, the shareholding in the bank is as depicted in the table below:

-ALAT also known as ALAT by Wema is a digital bank based in Nigeria.
-The bank is branchless and paperless.
+Digital Transformation (ALAT By Wema)

+Wema Bank launched the first fully digital bank in Nigeria, ALAT By Wema, in May 2017.
+ALAT allows users to carry out all of their banking needs using a mobile phone, PC, or tablet without having to enter a physical bank.

 History

 ALAT was launched on May 2, 2017 by Wema Bank Plc, a Nigerian commercial bank.
 During its first year, ALAT by Wema acquired more than 250,000 customers responsible for well over NGN 1.6bn ($4.48m) in general deposits.
 In 2018, the bank closed in the NGN 1bn ($2.78m) mark in terms of deposits into savings accounts.

 ALAT For Business

 ALAT For Business is the corporate version of ALAT.
+Wema ALAT for Business is an advanced corporate internet banking platform offered by Wema Bank.
+It is specifically designed to cater to the needs of corporate and SME customers.
+With ALAT for Business, you can access your business accounts, perform financial transactions, and manage your finances online.

 Leadership

-Mr Babatunde Kasali is the Chairman of the Bank; Ademola Adebise is the Managing Director/CEO.
+Dr. (Mrs) Oluwayemisi Olorunshola is the Chairman of the Bank.

+Moruf Oseni was appointed as the Managing Director/CEO following the retirement of Ademola Adebise on 31 March 2023.

 Branch Network

 Wema Bank operates a network of over 149 branches and service stations backed by a robust ICT platform across Nigeria.
 Wema Bank today has become one of the Founding Signatories of the Principles and for Responsible Banking, committing to strategically align its business with the Sustainable Development Goals and the Paris Agreement on Climate Change.